qrti/funcList/README.md

   _'Switch Sort'_ for switching sort mode
   _'Refresh'_ for manual refreshing the reference list
 - reference list tab names are surrounded by brackets
-- reference lists are read only
+- reference lists are read only and can't be saved
 - multiple found references are marked with bracketed numbers
-  they are selectable with consecutive clicks
+  selectable with consecutive clicks
-- multiple lists can exist for one source file
-- to avoid reload of reference list files change user settings to
-  `"files.hotExit": "off"`

-# Flaws
-- avoid editing reference lists
-  references may mess up (-> [History](#history))
-  vsCode API has no possibility to make untitled file scheme documents read only
-- closing reference lists or vsCode will pop up a save dialog
+- source files can have multiple reference lists
-  (pressing 'Save' will not save the list)
-- wrong formulated regular expressions may cause unpredictable display results
+  slanted tab names indicate temporary lists
+  double click tabs to make them resident

 # History
 - __V0.5__